 iGive, the council’s Virtual Gift of Caring

 Many Girl Scout troops participate in CookieShare, a community service project in which girls encourage customers to buy cookies for donation to a non-profit organization selected by the troop.
-In 2016 nearly 12,200 boxes of cookies were donated to 200 local community organizations and non-profits such as the Ronald McDonald House in New Orleans, the Bishop Ott Women and Children’s Shelter in Baton Rouge, local firefighters, police, and hospitals, with a significant number of cookies going to military men and women serving overseas, sending them through organizations like Operation We Care and Blue Star Mothers of LA, as well as to units where Girl Scouts had family members and friends.
+This year, over 21,500 boxes of cookies were donated to more than 200 local community organizations and non-profits such as the Ronald McDonald House in New Orleans, the Bishop Ott Women and Children’s Shelter in Baton Rouge, MacDonnell Children's Services in Houma, local food banks, firefighters, police, and hospitals, as well as a significant number of cookies going to military men and women serving overseas, sending them through organizations like Operation We Care and Blue Star Mothers of LA, as well as to units where Girl Scouts had family members and friends.